Abagira/Bootcamp_Project_1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
--  What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
 Load balancers protect from DDoS attack.
 Jumpbox is a network system that gives user access and manage devices from single node.
-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _log files___ and system __resources___.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resources.
-- _TODO: What does Filebeat watch for?_ Filebeat monitors the changes of the information in the file and when it has been effected.
+- Filebeat monitors the changes of the information in the file and when it has been effected.
-- _TODO: What does Metricbeat record?_ Metricbeat collects metrics and statistics from the servers and send them to the respective output
+-  Metricbeat collects metrics and statistics from the servers and send them to the respective output

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|